Best Native Plants for Clay Soil

 Showy Tick Trefoil (Desmodium canadense)

-Wild Strawberry is an adaptable, fast-spreading, semi-evergreen groundcover.
 The early spring flowers are attractive to a diversity of pollinators and look stunning on mass.
+The flowers mature into tasty red strawberries that are desired by humans and wildlife alike.

 Woodland Sunflower is a wildlife superstar with prolific blooms and a very sturdy, upright form.
 It is fast growing, drought tolerant and more shade tolerant than other sunflowers.